ComeDownToUs/lockout/README.md

 ./tester [password] [user inputted string argument] [decryption difficulty]
 ```
 - Due to some lazy testing, the password currently needs to be exactly 8 characters
-- User inputted string is currently set to a limit of 32 bytes
+- User inputted string is currently set to a limit of 32 bytes, just change the TEXTSIZE constant to make it larger.
+Will make this flexible at some point.
-- decryption difficulty currently specifies how many entries of the key are NOT to be randomised (i.e. 16 means all 16 bytes are to remain as is).
-I recommend leaving this setting at 15 until you decide which outputs you wish to leave in.
+- decryption difficulty currently specifies how many entries of the key are NOT to be randomised (i.e. 128 means all 128 bit are to remain as is).
+I recommend leaving this setting at a figure over 112 until you decide which outputs you wish to leave in.